 - Spicy foods

 Basically, strong tastes are too much for kids.
 I remember hearing that a child's taste buds are 300 times more sensitive than an adults.
 I also think that's why most people say whiskey is an acquired taste.
 It's not really acquired; you just kill off enough tastebuds over time that stronger flavors aren't so overwhelming, and you can enjoy what you can still taste.

-Because of the number of years that some people have said they don't like brussel sprouts, it can be hard to get them to even try them.
+Because of the number of years that some people have said they don't like Brussels sprouts, it can be hard to get them to even try them.
 A couple things that may make it more appealing to give them a shot are to get really fresh sprouts, use a good amount of butter to cook them, and add a hefty drop of more of bourbon the mis.
 The bourbon actually sweetens the sprouts a bit and adds some really nice layers of flavor.

-- 1 pound fresh brussel sprouts
+- 1 pound fresh Brussels sprouts

 - 4 ounces unsalted butter